Decorative banner image

 Yet, in many ways, this year’s Index reaffirms certain dynamics.
 For example, state involvement in criminality remains the most pervasive force in driving organized crime.
 This is particularly the case in authoritarian states.
 The Index also highlights once again how the space for civil society is shrinking, not least for non-governmental organizations and human rights defenders trying to shine a light on organized crime and corruption.
 Heavy-handed crackdowns on civil society in many countries are heightening social discontent and distrust in governments, which, in some cases, are being exploited by criminal actors as opportunities to gain legitimacy.
 Criminal actors are also taking advantage of the disruption presented by conflict situations.
 This comes against the finding that all criminal actors covered under the previous iteration of the Index increased their potency.
 At the same time, data shows that regions that have previously come out as more resilient are showing increased vulnerability to organized crime, and especially financial and cyber-dependent criminality.

 As the world becomes more divided along social, economic and political lines, organized crime levels are simultaneously rising.
 These rifts are partly a function of our increasingly interconnected world, where information and disinformation are widely disseminated and easily promoted.
-And, unfortunately, resilience efforts have failed to keep in pace with the challenges.
+And, unfortunately, resilience efforts have failed to keep pace with the challenges.
 Today, no less than 83% of the global population live in countries with high levels of criminality – up from 79% in 2021.

 Despite the growing pervasiveness of organized crime on a global scale, there have been improvements in some regions.
-For example, overall criminality was shown to have declined in a number of regions, including Eastern and Central Asia, and West and Central Africa.
+For example, overall criminality was shown to have declined in a number of regions, including Eastern and Central Asia and the Caucasus, and West and Central Africa.
 The 2023 Index also highlights ‘international cooperation’ as having increased the most among resilience measures since the first version of the tool.
 How countries work with one another in tackling organized crime and whom they choose to cooperate with, however, seem to fall along existing geopolitical, social and economic fault lines.
 In that respect, addressing the rifts that set them apart would certainly go a long way in improving anti-organized crime responses.

 As a first step in prioritizing a framework for future collaboration, this report sets out the results of the 2023 Global Organized Crime Index.
 The data for this Index covers 2022, a year in which major geopolitical and economic divisions were sewn into the world’s social fabric against the backdrop of critical health, security and environmental crises.
 The analysis in this report conclusively shows that, although there have been some steps taken towards improving resilience, the future holds significant challenges related to the wide-ranging impact of organized crime.
 Organized crime remains a major risk to human security, development and justice, and serves as a significant obstacle in addressing the challenges we collectively face.

-Although there will inevitably continue to be knowledge gaps on organized crime, the Index lays the groundwork on which to build further analysis, supplementing current research endeavours so as to better equip policymakers and other stakeholders with the tools they need to implement tailored and effective responses to organized crime.
+Although there will inevitably continue to be knowledge gaps on organized crime, the Index lays the groundwork on which to build further analysis, supplementing current research endeavours, so as to better equip policymakers and other stakeholders with the tools they need to implement tailored and effective responses to organized crime.
 While the Index is an informative tool, its true value lies beyond the data and in how it can contribute to a global discourse on the evolving nature of organized crime and ways of strengthening resilience.